ryanmasondavies/Specify/README.md

 Specify
 =======

-Specify was developed out of a personal need for a simple yet verbose BDD library.
+Specify was developed out of a personal need for a simple, extendable BDD library.
 I wanted something simpler than [Kiwi] and [Cedar], with the addition of extra DSL functions to make writing specifications easier.

 Specify is built on top of [OCUnit], allowing tests to be run from Xcode.
 It has optional dependencies on two sub-libraries: [Posit] provides expectations, and [Mockingbird] provides mocking and stubbing.
 These can be substituted for any other expectation or mocking library, such as [Expecta] or [OCMock].